|Weight||112kg (17st 8lb)|

 A shoulder injury sustained against Queensland Reds was a setback but he excelled in the 35-0 win over Melbourne Rebels and played off the bench in the final Test at Sydney when the Lions secured a 2-1 series win with a 41-16 victory.
 He was ruled out of England’s QBE Internationals in November by a torn pectoral muscle.

-His approach to the New Zealand match last December typified that of England – fast, direct and unyielding.
+His approach to the New Zealand match in December 2012 typified that of England – fast, direct and unyielding.
 Manu intercepted a pass from Kieran Read and ran half the length of the field to score his ninth Test try and take England into a 30-14 lead after 62 minutes.
 He also helped to create his side’s other two touchdowns by giving the final pass for Brad Barritt’s and handing off Dan Carter and Richie McCaw for Chris Ashton to score.

 He became England’s youngest RWC player at 20 years and 115 days against Argentina, being 15 days younger than Jonny Wilkinson, who set the previous record in 1999.
 Manu then scored his third Test try from a dynamic break in his second RWC appearance against Georgia and added a fourth touchdown against Romania six days later.